Le Marais, Paris – A neighbourhood to discover on foot

-Morris colums advertise theatre, cinema and shows
+Morris columns advertise theatre, cinema and shows

 Au Petit Fer à Cheval is a typical old French bar and bistro.
 The decoration is full of small details, nothing too chic but a real French experience.
 It has tables outside on the terrace, perfect for people-watch, especially because it’s located on the busy rue Vieille du Temple.
 It also has tables in the back with more privacy.
-The horseshoe shaped small bar that you’ll see as you go in, is unique.
+The horseshoe-shaped small bar that you’ll see as you go in, is unique.
 It is open all day for food or just a drink.

-Robert et Louise is paradise for meat lovers.
+Robert et Louise is a paradise for meat lovers.
 It has an open kitchen where you can see the meat grilling over the open flames of a fireplace.
 You may eat at any of the two bars or at a table.
 The atmosphere is friendly, lively and casual.
 The decoration has authentic beamed ceilings and stone walls.
 The menu has delicious French delicacies such as duck confit, foie gras and snails.

 Des Gars Dans la Cuisine is an intimate modern and stylish restaurant.
 The menu offers creative dishes beautifully decorated.
 The atmosphere is friendly, diverse, fun, and cosy.
-Don’t be surprised if a glass of champagne on the house, arrives to your table while you look at the menu.
+Don’t be surprised if a glass of champagne on the house, arrives at your table while you look at the menu.

 Rue Vieille du Temple

 Candelaria is a small and cosy Mexican ‘taqueria.’
 The food is so good that it gets very crowded and feels like a college party.
-In the back you’ll see a door which takes you to a wonderful hype cocktail bar…who would’ve imagined!
-It’s always a surprise for first timers.
+In the back, you’ll see a door which takes you to a wonderful hype cocktail bar…who would’ve imagined!
+It’s always a surprise for first-timers.